YPares/porcupine/porcupine-core/examples/example2/Example2.md

   curve = map ave (msliding 10 price)
 ```

-Here we come to the most important feature of Porcupine and this is the work flow.
+Here we come to the most important feature of Porcupine and this is the notion of work flow.
 We first work with a simpler
-verison and we will explain then that deals with streams.
+version and we will explain then the one that deals with streams.
 Let us start with the following workflow:

 ``` Haskell
 analyseOneStock :: (LogThrow m) => PTask m () ()
 analyseOneStock =
   loadData stockFile >>> arr computeSmoothedCurve >>> writeData modifiedStock
 ```
 Here we have some types to understand.
-The notion of a _task_ is handeled via the type
+The notion of a _task_ is handled via the type
 `PTask m a b`.
 Here how it is defined

 ``` Haskell